apache/incubator-kie-tools/README.md

 #### Kogito Builder Image usage

-This image contains a helper option to better understand how to it:
+This image contains a helper option to better understand how to use it:

 ```bash
 $ docker run -it quay.io/kiegroup/kogito-builder:latest /home/kogito/kogito-app-launch.sh -h